tests-always-included/wick/doc/bash-strict-mode.md

 * `set -E`: The ERR trap is inherited by shell functions, command substitutions and commands in subshells.
 This helps us use `wick-strict-mode-fail` wherever `set -e` is enabled.
 * `set -u`: Exit and trigger the ERR trap when accessing an unset variable.
 This helps catch typos in variable names.
 * `set -o pipefail`: The return value of a pipeline is the value of the last (rightmost) command to exit with a non-zero status.
 So, `a | b | c` can return `a`'s status when `b` and `c` both return a zero status.
 It is easier to catch problems during the middle of processing a pipeline this way.
+* `shopt -s extdebug`: Enable extended debugging.
+Bash will track the parameters to all of the functions in the call stack, allowing the stack trace to also display the parameters that were used.
 * `IFS=$'\n\t'`: Set the "internal field separator", which is a list of characters use for word splitting after expansion and to split lines into words with the `read` builtin command.
 Normally this is `$' \t\n'` and we're removing the space.
 This helps us catch other issues when we may rely on IFS or accidentally use it incorrectly.
 * `trap 'wick-strict-mode-fail $?'
 ERR`:  The ERR trap is triggered when a script catches an error.  `wick-strict-mode-fail` attempts to produce a stack trace to aid in debugging.
 We pass `$?` as the first argument so we have access to the return code of the failed command.